-In Croatia, renewable energy generation is supported mainly through a premium tariff and a feed-in tariff (for installations of less than 30 kW) allocated through tenders.
+Renewable energy generation is supported mainly through a premium tariff and a feed-in tariff (for installations of less than 30 kW) allocated through tenders.
 Additionally, the Croatian Bank for Development and Reconstruction (HBOR) and the Environmental Protection and Energy Efficiency Fund (FZOEU) provide financial incentives for RES-E projects.